 These are fees received from an affiliated network or network services for the right to broadcast the network's programs.

-Amortisation of productions and program rights represents the diminution in the value of these assets over time (generally several years) and occurs when productions or program rights are treated as capitalised expenses.
-The amortisation charge is expensed through the business's financial statements.
-This item excludes program rights expensed during the financial year.
+Amortisation is the write-off of intangible assets (such as production and program rights) over their expected period of use (generally several years) and occurs when the intangible assets are treated as capitalised expenses.
+The amortisation charge is expensed through the business' financial statements.

-Casual employees are those persons directly employed by the organisation who are not entitled to paid leave.
+Casual employees are those persons directly employed by the business who are not entitled to paid leave.
 This item excludes payments to freelancers paid through an ABN.

 Television drama made specifically for children under the age of 14 (see Drama for more information).

 Media produced to advertise a product or service to the general public.
 Includes station and program promotions, which may take the form of interstitials.
 Also includes community service announcements.

 Media produced specifically for corporate sector clientele, including media produced for targeted marketing and training purposes.
 Excludes commercials made for the general public (see Commercials and program promotions).

 Depreciation is the financial charges made in the accounts to reflect that part of the value of the asset which may be regarded as having been used up in producing revenue in a particular accounting period.
 They represent the accounting process of systematically allocating the cost of a non-current asset over its expected useful life.

 Interactive software products made for the consumer entertainment market, involving a gameplay feature.
 Excludes products primarily designed for the purposes of training or advertising.

 Fees received by directors of film which are predetermined prior to the commencement of the film and can be a combination of fees, commissions or profit sharing.